 A Use Case Scenario

-As shown in Figure 2, user at Hospital (A) need to start with specifying value corresponding to XDS META-data attributes (Patient name, ID, etc.) that unique to the event specific for Mr.Bob and use it to search for associated registry using Document Registry Searcher program.
+As shown in Figure 2, user at Hospital (A) needs to start with specifying value corresponding to XDS META-data attributes (Patient name, ID, etc.) that unique to the event specific for Mr.Bob and use it to search for associated registry using Document Registry Searcher program.
 Document Registry Searcher uses specified values to find for registered META-data attributes set in smartcontract.
 When matched, Document Registry Searcher returns the whole META-data attributes set of those matched one to the user at Hospital (A).
 In this case, it may return more than one registry set that associated with Mr.Bob.
 User at Hospital (A) may need to seek for the one with latest timestamp or the one they needed to use.
 When the registry set was picked, they may need to use repository URI included in META-data attributes set to request for actual document in Hospital (B).
 After that, Hospital (B) will response by allow Hospital (A) to access content of the document.

-Due to unique nature of healthcare environment that emphasize on confidentiality of data, this cause limit in implementation of the technology in the environment.
+Due to unique nature of healthcare environment that emphasizes on confidentiality of data, this cause limit in implementation of the technology in the environment.
 Patient data cannot be put directly into Blockchain as it will become persistent by decentralization of Blockchain network as well as it will become more difficult to ensure confidentiality of data when its replica are distributed over the entire network [20], [33], [34].
-So, in this work we propose another approach to make the technology more compatible with implementation on healthcare information.
-IHE XDS.b Profile serve its purpose as central hub for health document exchange between different enterprises.
-This make the profile best compatible with Blockchain technology as it will secure availability of health information exchange while increase the survival chance of medical operation continuity when one organization compromised by ransomware as they may have replica of data available on other in the network.
+We propose another approach to make the technology more compatible with implementation on healthcare information.
+IHE XDS.b Profile serves its purpose as central hub for health document exchange between different enterprises.
+This makes the profile best compatible with Blockchain technology as it will secure availability of health information exchange while increase the survival chance of medical operation continuity when one organization compromised by ransomware as they may have replica of data available on other in the network.

 Figure 2 Use case scenario flow chart